 Quality of work by individual students is ensured by the standard of a minimum grade point average of 3.00 ("B") to continue in matriculated status and to graduate.
-Students are also subject to dismissal if nine semester hours of "C" are earned in the accumulation of credits necessary to graduate or if grades of "C" or below are earned in consecutive courses.
+Students are subject to dismissal from graduate programs if a) their overall grade point average falls below 3.0, b) nine semester hours of "C" are earned in the accumulation of credits necessary to graduate or c) grades of "C" or below are earned in consecutive courses.
+Students who become subject to dismissal will be notified of action taken by the Dean, School of Education and Professional Studies.
 Regular warning, probation and dismissal procedures are used to discourage unqualified students from persistent enrollment in courses.